4ndr0666/scr/install/brave/README.md

 # 🛡️ Brave Unified Wrapper & Systemd Installer

+An intelligent, idempotent installer and wrapper for the Brave browser, designed to provide a consistent, optimized, and centrally managed browsing experience on Linux systems.

 This project automates the setup of a powerful wrapper script that dynamically generates browser configurations on-the-fly, hardening privacy settings, optimizing performance, and allowing for deep, declarative customization through a single environment file.

 ## Features